 Long-distance hiking is the best way to get off the beaten track and take in the sheer beauty of a region at your own pace – literally.
 There are several long-distance trails in Argyll, including the Loch Lomond & Cowal Way, Kintyre Way, Three Lochs Way and the West Island Way.

 The Loch Lomond & Cowal Way (90 km) leads from Portvadie on Loch Fyne across the Cowal peninsula to Inveruglas on Loch Lomond.
 On average, it takes 4 to 5 days to complete.
-Towards the end, you come through Arrochar and I highly recommend adding a day or two to hike in the Arrochar Alps and stay at Ashfield House.
+Towards the end, you come through Arrochar and I highly recommend adding a day or two to hike in the Arrochar Alps.

 The Kintyre Way (161 km) explores the Kintyre peninsula from Tarbert in the north to Machrihanish in the south.
 Highlights include a potential detour to the Isle of Gigha, the distilleries in Campbelltown and the lighthouse at the Mull of Kintyre.
 It takes around 7 to 8 days to complete.

 As the name gives away, the Three Lochs Way (53 km) takes in three lochs: Loch Lomond, Gareloch and Loch Long and runs from Balloch to Inveruglas.
 Plan 3 to 4 days to complete this walk.
 The trail links up well with the Loch Lomond and &Cowal Way and offers plenty of opportunities for hiking in the Trossachs and Arrochar Alps or outdoor activities on Loch Lomond.